OneDev0411/Shopify-Ruby-Backend/README.md

+# Incartupsell Notes
+Setting `heroku stack:set container -a icu-polaris-staging` This shall use `Dockerfile` and `heroku.yml` to build and serve the app

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.